callum-oakley/blog/posts/48-keys-are-plenty.md

 Apart from occasionally using the internal keyboard on my laptop I haven't used another keyboard since making the switch, and am fully convinced that the Planck is an improvement on a conventional board in every way.
 Bear with me.

-The most core premise in the design of the Planck is that your fingers should never have to move more than one (well, `sqrt 2` at the corners) unit away from the home position to hit any key (looking at you `+=}]`).
+The core premise in the design of the Planck is that your fingers should never have to move more than one unit (or diagonal) away from the home position to hit any key (looking at you `+`, `=`, `}`, `]`).
 This naturally gives us a 3 by 12 grid of keys for the 8 fingers to work with.

     . . . . . . . . . . . .
     . x x x x . . x x x x .